 Mark’s research interests lie in the area of environmental sustainability, behaviour change and education.
-He has worked on a range of projects from that research, identify and design behavioural change interventions to tackle diverse issues such as food waste, noise pollution, sustainable transport, stormwater pollution and wildlife management.
+He has worked on a range of projects involving the identification and design of behavioural change interventions to tackle issues such as food waste, noise pollution, sustainable transport, stormwater pollution and wildlife management.

-As part of his Researcher in Residence role for the Department of Environment, Land, Water and Planning he applied behavioural insights to assist with policy and program development for biodiversity conservation and e-waste recycling.
+As part of his Researcher-in-Residence role for the Department of Environment, Land, Water and Planning Mark has assisted with policy and program development for biodiversity conservation and e-waste recycling programs.

 Mark is currently working on food waste prevention programs in Victorian, NSW and WA and is a part-time PhD candidate studying the relationship between household food waste and behaviour.